 The best evidence of consciousness under HOT theory would be a verbal report that clearly indicates that one is in particular mental states, thereby expressing their HO awareness of those states.
-One could not report being in a state that is unconscious.
+One couldn't report being in a state that is unconscious.
 Most theories regard verbal report as the gold standard evidence for consciousness.
 It is easy to know there was consciousness when there is a report of somebody being in that mental state.
-This awareness could be indicated in speech or in concise writing.
-For example, if someone wrote, "I want food," then this would be evidence that they are aware of their desire for food and are conscious.
-HOT theory has a natural explanation of why verbal report is the gold standard.
+This could include in speech or in concise writing.
+For example, if someone wrote down saying something like "I want food" then this would be evidence that they are aware of their desire for food and are conscious.
+HOT theory has a natural explanation of why verbal report is the gold standard this way.
 Such a report is, according to the theory, also evidence that one has the relevant sort of higher-order mental state-that they are aware of their desires (Rosenthal, 2008).

-However, a puzzle for HOT theory in particular and consciousness studies more generally is this: if verbal report is the best or only evidence that there is consciousness, then we cannot know if nonhuman animals or even ancient humans had consciousness because we cannot obtain any evidence of them being able to report their mental states.
-LeDoux (2019), a HOT theorist, thus claims that since animals and past humans cannot verbally report, there is no other way that we can search for consciousness within them.
+But a puzzle for HOT theory in particular, and consciousness studies more generally, is this: If verbal report is the best or only evidence that there is consciousness, then we cannot know if nonhuman animals or even ancient humans had consciousness because we cannot obtain any evidence of them being able to report their mental states.
+LeDoux (2019), a HOT theorist, thus claims that since animals and past humans cannot give verbal report, there is no other way that we can search for consciousness within them.
 Thus, he concludes that since only homo sapiens have the capability for language, consciousness evolved with them.

 Since we cannot directly observe somebody's mentality, this becomes an even greater challenge for archaeology.
 Archaeology studies the past through material remains.
-If there are no material correlates to study for evidence of consciousness, then it would be impossible to move forward.
+If there are no material correlates to study for evidence of consciousness then it would be impossible to move forward.
 We must thus find other indirect lines of evidence for HOTs.

-According to HOT theory, it is unclear what evidence of consciousness could be other than verbal report.
-Different theories show that consciousness may have a function that could be used as evidence for it instead and would not require verbal report.
-For example, the global-workspace theory holds that one is conscious if information in one area of the brain is sufficiently available to other areas of the brain.
+According to HOT theory, it is unclear what other evidence of consciousness could be for consciousness other than verbal report.
+Different theories show that consciousness may have a function that could be used as evidence for it instead and does not only require verbal report.
+For example, the global-workspace theory holds that one is conscious if information in the brain is sufficiently available to other areas of the brain, so that information is readily available to other parts of the mind.
 This kind of information integration would be caused by ideas of the prefrontal cortex lobe of the brain.
 Evidence of consciousness could thus be evidence of complex planning behavior that would require states in the global workspace.
 According to Pain (2022), stone tool creation takes complex intentional action, which is from information processing in the mind.
 Under global-workspace theory, consciousness was necessary for complex planning behaviors like stone tool creation, so material remains of stone tool creation would show that there was consciousness.
-This period of consciousness development would be even later than what other HOT theorists such as LeDoux posit, but at least this could be other evidence sufficient for consciousness that is not solely verbal report.
+This period of consciousness' development would be even later than what other HOT theorists such as LeDoux posit.
+But at least this could be other evidence sufficient for consciousness that is not solely verbal report.